ShaonMajumder/JobGenie.ai/README.md

 -   📚 A full career “prep pack”

-It works like a personal career coach — available 24/7.

-Whether you're a job seeker wanting an edge or an employer needing better insights, JobGenie helps you win the hiring process.

-🚀 Features
 🔮 AI Career Co-Pilot

 Understand any job instantly.
 Get actionable insights tailored to your resume and background.